elastic/elasticsearch/CONTRIBUTING.md

 This is the next least verbose level, and the first level that is enabled by default.
-It is appropriate for recording important events in the life of the cluster, such as an index being created or deleted, or a snapshot starting or completing.
+It is appropriate for recording important events in the life of the cluster, such as an index being created or deleted or a snapshot starting or completing.
 Users will mostly ignore log messages at `INFO` level, but may use these messages to construct a high-level timeline of events leading up to an incident.